ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

   ![](/assets/images/sw/rplus2/task/roboplus_task2_115.jpg)

-- **Turn on joint LED automatically** : used to turn on/off the DYNAMIXEL LED while a Motion is being executed.
+- **Turn on joint LED automatically** : used to turn on/off DYNAMIXEL LED while a Motion is being executed.
 This feature is only supported in OpenCM 9.04
 - The following is an example of using the “turn on joint LED automatically” function when executing a Motion.
 - The following is an example of executing a Motion that is saved in the Controller.